USMC1941/CS213-Rutgers/Recitations/Recitation_01_Solution.md

 The problem is the call `super(mass)` in the constructor.
 This call needs to be made because the first statement in a subclass constructor must be a call to a superclass constructor.
 Since there is only one constructor in the superclass `Widget`, which accepts a `float` parameter, we have no choice but to write in the `super(mass)` call.
 However, the `Widget` constructor would throw an exception if the `mass` exceeds `20`, even though `HeavyWeight` allows `mass` to be as much as `40`.
 So this is an issue.

-We can try to get around the issue by putting in a try-catch like this:
+We can try to get around the issue by putting in a `try`-`catch` like this:

 ```java
 public class HeavyWidget extends Widget {